coursera-/CourseraPracticalMachineLearningProject/CourseraPracticalMachineLearningProject.md

 ## E    0    0    2    3 3602   0.0013862
 ```

-The error rate estimated this way is 0.3%
+The error rate estimated this way is 0.29%

 ## Feature importances

+Plot of feature importances in the order of decreasing importance:

 ```r
 varImpPlot(rf)